SanuliGehara/Weather-App/README.md

 To get a local copy up and running, follow these simple steps.

-### Prerequisites :white_check_mark:

-You will need a web browser and a text editor to view and edit the files.

 ### Follow these steps :point_down::point_down::point_down:

 1. :dancers: Clone the repo to your local machine